 Getting There – South Africa

 O.R.
-Tambo International Airport (JNB) in Johannesburg is the air transport hub of southern Africa and is linked to the rest of the world by many major airlines.
-This competition makes flights to South Africa relatively cheap, and it is always worth looking for specials.
-Onward, travel is mostly by car.
+Tambo International Airport (JNB) in Johannesburg is the air transport hub of southern Africa.
+Onward travel is mostly by car.
 Because of excellent roads and facilities in South Africa, some people choose the self-drive option.
 In most other cases, your local tour operator will arrange pick-up from the airport and further transportation as part of your tour package.

-Other international airports are located in Cape Town and Durban, but these are less relevant for further travel to your safari destination.
-In any case, few flights from Europe or America fly directly to either destination.
+Other international airports are located in Cape Town and Durban, but few flights from Europe or America fly directly to either destination.

-Please check Skyscanner, or for multiple-destination flights check Expedia, to see which airlines can take you to South-Africa and what tickets would cost.
+Please check Skyscanner to see which airlines can take you to South Africa and what tickets would cost.

 Domestic flights can be booked with the following carriers:

-Entry requirements can change, so please contact your local South African embassy to verify the information below is current.
+Entry requirements can change, so please contact your local South African embassy/high commission to verify that the information below is current.